← FRACTALREALITY.CA

 THE WHOLE TEACHES AGREEMENT

-When boundary, space, and center align (when Good, Right, and True converge) something greater emerges: genuine agreement.
+When boundary, space, line, and center align (when Good, Right, Faithful, and True converge) something greater emerges: genuine agreement.

 Not mere consensus.
 Not hollow conformity.
 Real harmony: whole people in coherent relationship.